lanl/dsi/HACC/HACCHaloVis/README.md

 HACC simulation data is stored in the **GenericIO** format.
 However, ParaView has issues importing the legacy Python library for GenericIO.
 To work around this, after extracting a subregion or specific halos, the extracted data must first be saved as a separate **VTU file** before being loaded into ParaView for visualization.

-On the other hand, when using a **VTK-based renderer** or another Python-based renderer, the legacy Python library for GenericIO can be imported directly.
-This allows the extracted data to be used for rendering without additional conversion steps.

-The following sections provide examples for using **ParaView** or a **VTK-based renderer** for visualization.

-### ParaView

 The extracted halos and their associated galaxies should be saved in the following directory structure in order to use the script directly:

 ```md